 1.4.4 The Council Secretariat will operate a central DN database for export licence DNs.
 This will not prevent Member States from operating their own databases.
-The central DN database is a resource for all Member States to use.
-The database will allow Member States to search on any of the denial notification fields (country issuing the DN; country of destination of the equipment; criteria for refusal; description of goods,...), or combinations of fields.
+The central DN database is a resource for all fields (country issuing the DN; country of destination of the equipment; criteria for refusal; description of goods,...), or combinations of fields.
 The database will allow statistics based on these fields to be compiled.